abejfehr/abejfehr.github.io/_posts/2026-04-28-early-impressions-of-chrome.md

 I've used Firefox for many years now, but I had to switch to Chrome recently on my work computer for corporate reasons.

-It's only been about a week but I've already developed a set of opinions about features that I miss from Firefox...and a few things that I actually like better about Chrome.
+It's only been about a week but I've already developed a set of opinions on features that I miss from Firefox...and a few things that I actually like better about Chrome.

 ## What I don't like about Chrome